Check In Scan Logo

 • Vila Real de Santo António: The tax has been implemented.

-• Olhão: With its own regulations.
+• Olhão: With its own regulation.

 • Lagoa: It has also adopted the tourist tax.